igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 when a marked one is sent in the opposite direction.

-### Observer's logic for one bit loss signal
+### Observer's logic for round trip loss signal

 The on-path observer, placed in any direction, counts marked packets and separates different trains detecting empty spin-bit periods between them (one or more).
-Then, it simply computes the difference between a Generation train and a Reflection train to produce a statistical measurement of the Round Trip Packet Loss (RTPL) and of the connection end-to-end loss rate.
+Then, it simply computes the difference between a Generation train and a Reflection train to produce a statistical measurement of the Round Trip Packet Loss (RTPL) and of the connection loss rate.

 Here is an example.
 Packets are represented by two digits (first one is the spin bit, second one is the loss bit):